 Cloud Manager discovers ONTAP clusters using HTTPS.
 If you use custom firewall policies, they must meet the following requirements:

-The Cloud Manager host must allow outbound HTTPS access through port 443.
+The Connector host must allow outbound HTTPS access through port 443.

-If Cloud Manager is in AWS, all outbound communication is allowed by the predefined security group.
+If the Connector is in the cloud, all outbound communication is allowed by the predefined security group.

 The ONTAP cluster must allow inbound HTTPS access through port 443.

 The default "mgmt" firewall policy allows inbound HTTPS access from all IP addresses.
-If you modified this default policy, or if you created your own firewall policy, you must associate the HTTPS protocol with that policy and enable access from the Cloud Manager host.
+If you modified this default policy, or if you created your own firewall policy, you must associate the HTTPS protocol with that policy and enable access from the Connector host.

-On the Working Environments page, click Discover a system and select ONTAP Cluster.
+On the Working Environments page, click Add Working Environment and select On-Premises ONTAP.